-The aerospace supplier industry differs from traditional manufacturing industries in a number of material respects.
-An aerospace manufacturer develops relatively small quantities of highly specialized products on a contract basis.
-Accordingly, an aerospace manufacturer is more like a contractor, hired to complete a very customized and specialized project to the specifications of a customer.
-The up-front costs in developing such products that are incurred prior to the completion of the first production unit can be significant.
-Up-front costs generally include engineering, design and manufacture of tooling, and test units required for certification.
-These up-front costs of developing products are typically borne by the manufacturer and are recovered when the project reaches the production phase, usually on an amortization basis over the projected program life.
+The aerospace and defence industry is a highly specialized industry employing leading edge technologies and materials to manufacture commercial and defence aircraft, aircraft engines and related systems for a global customer base.
+To service this industry, the aerospace manufacturing supplier is contracted to develop relatively small quantities of highly specialized products according to unique customer specifications.
+Up-front costs incurred in developing such products prior to the completion of the first production unit can be significant and generally include engineering, design and manufacture of tooling, and test units required for certification.
+These up-front costs are typically borne by the manufacturer and are usually recovered on an amortization basis beginning with the production phase and continuing for the projected program life.
 See "Risks Inherent in Magellan's Business - Customer unit deliveries may not reach the number projected when the basis for amortization of non-recurring costs is established".

 The business carried on by the Corporation involves firm contracts generally having terms of between three to ten years.
-Component products and systems supplied are related to end-product sales by the Corporation's customers, and in accordance with industry practice, are generally subject to termination, modification or reduction at the option of the Corporation's customers.
-However, if a program is terminated, the terms of some of the underlying contracts provide that the Corporation will be reimbursed for its allowable costs incurred to the date of termination plus any proportionate amount of profits attributable to the work actually performed.
-Products that are delivered directly to the end-user generally involve contracts for specific quantities over specific time periods, and are less likely to experience variations to the terms.
+The Component products and systems supplied are tied to the Corporation's customer's end-product sales.
+In accordance with industry practice, contracts are typically subject to termination, modification or reduction at the option of the Corporation's customers.
+However, if a program is terminated, the terms of some of the corresponding contracts provide the Corporation an opportunity to claim reimbursement for its allowable costs incurred up to the date of termination, plus any proportionate amount of profits attributable to the work actually performed.

-Many new aircraft and aircraft engine programs require that major suppliers become risk-sharing partners, meaning that the cost of design, development and engineering work associated with the development of the aircraft or the aircraft engine is partially born by the supplier, usually in exchange for a life-time agreement to supply those critical parts once the aircraft or the aircraft engine is in production.
-In the event that the aircraft or the aircraft engine fails to reach the production stage, inadequate numbers of units are produced, or actual sales otherwise do not meet projections, the Corporation may incur significant costs without any corresponding revenues.
+Many new aircraft and aircraft engine programs require that major suppliers become risk-sharing partners, meaning that the cost of design, development and engineering work associated with the development of the aircraft or the aircraft engine is partially born by the supplier.
+This is usually agreed to in exchange for a life-time agreement to supply critical parts, products or components that comes into effect when the aircraft or the aircraft engine begins production.
+If the aircraft or the aircraft engine fails to reach the production stage, or inadequate numbers of units are produced, or actual sales otherwise do not meet projections, the Corporation may incur significant costs with insufficient program revenues over which to amortize them.
 See "Risks Inherent in Magellan's Business - Most of the Corporation's contracts are subject to competitive bidding.
-If the Corporation is unable to successfully compete in the bidding process, the Corporation's results of operations could suffer".
+If the Corporation is unable to successfully compete in the bidding process, the Corporation's results of operations could suffer". and "Risks Inherent in Magellan's Business - Customer unit deliveries may not reach the number projected when the basis for amortization of nonrecurring costs is established".

-The aerospace industry is highly regulated in most countries, including Canada, the United States and the United Kingdom, by specialized government agencies.
-The Corporation must be certified in such jurisdictions and, in some cases, also by individual OEMs in order to engineer and service parts and components used in specific aircraft models.
-See "Risks Inherent in Magellan's Business - The Corporation may incur significant expenses to comply with new or more stringent governmental regulation".
+The aerospace industry is highly regulated in most countries by specialized government agencies including Canada, the United States and the United Kingdom.
+The Corporation must be certified by the appropriate authorities in such jurisdictions, and, in some many cases, also by individual OEMs in order to engineer and service parts and components used in specific aircraft models.
+See "Risks Inherent in Magellan's Business - The Corporation may incur significant expenses to comply with new or more stringent government regulation".